Deploy an agent for generative AI application

 Integer for the schema version.

-The following is the schema for assessment logs.
+The following is the schema for the assessment logs table.

 Column name